rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise2/README.md

   vulnerabilities_by_severity:
     MEDIUM: 2
     LOW: 5
-provenance_summary: {}
 ```

-The container registry should show your newly built image with multiple tags including the Git commit hash, branch name, and latest tag for development convenience.
+The transformation from an empty registry to a populated one with tagged images confirms that your GitHub Actions workflow successfully built, scanned, and uploaded your container image.

-### Step 16: Clean Up Feature Branch
+### Step 17: Clean Up Feature Branch

 After successful pipeline testing, clean up the feature branch to maintain repository organization: